 Note that, technically speaking, the arrow is not rigid because it's oscillating, but at the instant shown you can treat it as a rigid body.

-The motion of T to the left essentially straightens out the path of the arrow from the first stage so that it flies straight upon leaving the bow.
+The motion of T to the left essentially "straightens out" the path of the arrow from the first stage so that it flies along the trajectory dictated by the direction of the arrow axis at full draw.

 In the third and final stage illustrated below, the arrow exits the bow completely, having completed (approximately) one full oscillation.
 The arrow is now flying straight to the target.
 It will continue oscillating all the way to the target, with oscillation gradually decreasing in amplitude, but maintaining the same frequency throughout the flight.